Get In Touch

 When you’re deciding on a date for your elopement ceremony, you’ll have a lot to consider – but the weather will be one of the most important factors, because the time of year you visit Mt.
 Rainier National Park will have a huge impact on your experience!

 Spring at Mt.
 Rainier

-As the snow begins to melt, the lower elevation areas of Mt.
-Rainier National Park erupt in wildflowers, and the waterfalls show off for visitors.
-Higher elevation spots are usually still covered in snow - so if you have your heart set on a strenuous hike, this may not be the best time to elope.
+During the spring, higher elevation spots are usually still covered in snow – so if you have your heart set on a hiking elopement on a strenuous trail, this may not be the best time for it.
 But, if you want to explore in lower altitudes before the summer crowds pour in, April through June offers the opportunity to do so!
-The weather can be a little unpredictable in spring - some days are warm and sunny, while others see flurries of snow - so be sure to bring layers!
+The weather can be a little unpredictable in spring – some days are warm and sunny, while others see flurries of snow – so be sure to bring layers!

 Summer at Mt.
 Rainier

 July and August are without a doubt the most popular months to visit Mt.
 Rainier National Park.
-The snow has mostly melted all throughout the park, the weather is warm and perfect for hiking, and tourists flock to see one of Washington’s most incredible views up close.
+The snow has mostly melted, the incredible wildflowers are in bloom, the weather is warm and perfect for hiking, and tourists flock to see one of Washington’s most incredible views up close.
 If your Mt.
-Rainier elopement involves hiking, I recommend getting married in the summer - but to avoid some of the crowds, elope on a weekday, and plan your ceremony for sunrise!
+Rainier elopement involves hiking, I recommend getting married in the summer – but to avoid some of the crowds, elope on a weekday, and plan your ceremony for sunrise!

 Fall at Mt.
 Rainier

 Autumn is pretty short at Mt.
 Rainier.
 September and some of October can offer opportunities to spot the leaves as they change color, and to enjoy some crisp mountain air as the crowds begin to clear out.
 But snow flurries can start as early as September, and accumulation usually begins in October – so be prepared for possible last minute road closures, and as always, wear layers!